 Ask any avid golfer for their favorite hole on courses that they play regularly, and their answer—should they have one—will likely highlight a hole that they always (or at least most of the time) play well.
 Tour players aren’t immune to this train of thought, either.
 “My favorite hole on tour is No. 6 at Pebble Beach,” says Kelly Kraft, who finished runner-up at the 2017 AT&T Pebble Beach Pro-Am.
 Looking over his recent scorecards at the event, it’s easy to understand why—across the last eight competitive rounds that Kraft has played at Pebble Beach, he’s carded four birdies and an eagle on that par five.

-After surveying a slew of tour players earlier this year, we uncovered a number of other criteria that the world’s best players use in determining their favorite holes.
+After surveying a slew of tour players, we uncovered a number of other criteria that the world’s best players use in determining their favorite holes.
 Surprisingly, some of their selections were the same holes where other players came face to face with their most intimidating shots on tour.

 Here, we let the players explain their choices for the holes that they love most.